Update to Whiddon Narrabri Jessie Hunt families

 We understand that this is a challenging time for everyone, but we want you to know that it is our highest priority to keep everyone in our family safe and well, and we are doing everything we can to achieve this.

-We have been informed that a respite resident at Whiddon Easton Park Units – Level 3 has tested positive to COVID-19.
-Employees must wear full PPE, and we have also closed our care home at Whiddon Easton Park Units to visitors for now.
+We have been informed that an employee at Whiddon Hornsby has tested positive to COVID-19.
+Employees must wear full PPE, and we have also closed our care home at Whiddon Hornsby to visitors for now.
 We will allow visitors to visit a resident who is at the end of life or for essential care reasons.
 Families will need to speak to the Care Manager directly to gain the necessary approval to visit.

 We are working closely with the local Public Health Unit and following their advice, and have activated our COVID-19 response plan to ensure all necessary precautionary measures are implemented.
 Our COVID-19 response plan is robust and ensures we prioritise the safety of residents and employees.